Peaches and Cream Scones are tender, flaky, and loaded with fresh peaches! Perfect for a quick Summer breakfast or after-school snack!

 What’s on your Summer agenda?
 Mine is jam-packed with work and play.
 Just the way I like it.
 Heading to California in June to catch up with a few of my very best girlfriends, finishing up two really exciting projects (that I cannot wait to share with you SOON), celebrating my 29th birthday in July, and baking plenty of Christmas cookies in August because, you know… #crazyfoodbloggerlife.
 Pretty sure it’s going to be the best Summer ever!

 But I digress… back to the peaches.
 Last week I brought home 5 pounds of them and went berserk!
-I baked a pie (recipe coming soon), a dozen peach muffins, fresh peach margaritas (a warm weather must!!!), and these peaches and cream scones. ← Peach mania and it tastes so good.
+I baked a pie (recipe coming soon), a dozen peach muffins, fresh peach margaritas (a warm weather must!!!), and this peaches and cream scones recipe. ← Peach mania and it tastes so good.

 There are two (extremely easy) parts to this recipe: the fresh peach scones and the sweet cream drizzle.
 Let’s start with the peach scones.
 To make them you’ll need all-purpose flour, brown sugar, salt, cinnamon, nutmeg, baking powder, sour cream, heavy cream, and an egg.
 Oh!
 And fresh peaches, of course.